 Weekly Gem #212 Kilroy was here

 Location: This weekly gem is in Hyalite Canyon, about 20 miles south of Bozeman, MT, the last 1.5 miles on foot (see the Clue Me!
-Map ).
+Map).
 There are many places where settlers carved their names into stone.
 Chimney Rock, Independence Rock, Register Cliff, Pompey’s Pillar.
 These have two things in common.
-First, they are sandstone.
+First, they are sandstone or other fairly soft rock.
 Easy to scratch a name and a date.
 Second, if you carved your name, your ‘fifteen minutes of fame’ was a lock.
 These were all very prominent locations on well used trails, seen by thousands of people each year.